 php bin/Magento maintenance: enable git pull origin master php bin/Magento app:config: import php bin/Magento setup: upgrade --keep-generated php bin/Magento cache: flush php bin/Magento maintenance: disable

-Once we execute the commands then don’t forget to restart web server and varnish server (if it is configured)
+Once we execute the commands then don’t forget to restart the web server and varnish server (if it is configured)

-Magento 2 regarding pipeline deployment: ASSUMPTIONS
+Magento 2 regarding pipeline deployment: Assumption

 System integrators must have an excellent knowledge of Magento configuration options.
 Hence, the integrator should have better experience in managing large Magento sites.
 It has the know-how of how to keep production site downtime to the least.
 So one should have a deep knowledge of PHP programming.
 Good experience with source control systems like Git.